FLORIDA WRONGFUL TERMINATION LAWYERS

 YOU’RE NOT ALONE

-At your free initial consultation, we will evaluate your case and analyze the events that led to the adverse employment action.
+We will evaluate your case and analyze the events that led to the adverse employment action.
 Our priority is to help you understand your rights as an employee and get the justice you deserve.
-We look at the timing of the termination, demotion, or reduction in pay after the workplace event.
-If you have any physical documentation such as printouts of emails, texts, social media posts or pictures, or even written evaluations, make sure you keep these and provide them to us.
+We look at the timing of the termination, demotion, or reduction in pay after the event.
+If you have any physical documentation, such as printouts of emails, texts, social media posts, or pictures, or even written evaluations, make sure you keep these and provide them to us.

-There is a statute of limitations on wrongful termination in Florida, so it is important to fight for your rights before it is too late.
-In general, an employee only has 180 days to file a claim from the date of termination.
-If there were violations of an individual’s civil rights under federal or state law, an employee has 300 days.
-Understand that it is important to not postpone a claim so that documentary evidence can be preserved and cases can be as strong as possible.
+There is a statute of limitations on wrongful termination claims in Florida, so it is important to fight for your rights before it is too late.
+In general, an employee only has 180 days from the date of discrimination to file a claim.
+If there were violations of an individual’s civil rights under federal or state law, an employee has 300 days from the date of discrimination to file a claim.
+Understand that it is important not to postpone a claim so that documentary evidence can be preserved to ensure the case can be as strong as possible.

 TAKE ACTION TODAY!
 CONTACT A WRONGFUL TERMINATION ATTORNEY TODAY!

 If you believe you were wrongfully terminated from your job due to any of the above circumstances, we want to speak with you.
-From injustices such as sexual harassment, race discrimination, pregnancy discrimination, and much more, employee rights attorneys in Florida are here to help.
+From injustices such as sexual harassment, race discrimination, pregnancy discrimination, and much more, Wenzel Fenton Cabassa, P.A., is here to help.
 When selecting a wrongful termination lawyer in Florida, you want someone who will represent you professionally and fight aggressively for you against the well-funded employer.
-Take immediate action with an employment law attorney that has industry respect and a proven track record of success.
+Take immediate action with an employment law attorney who has industry respect and a proven track record of success.

-Schedule a free, confidential consultation today.
-Offices are available in Tampa, St. Petersburg, Sarasota, West Palm Beach, Miami, Orlando, and Jacksonville for your convenience.
+Schedule a free, confidential case evaluation today.
+Wenzel Fenton Cabassa, P.A., represents clients throughout the entire state of Florida with offices in Tampa, St. Petersburg, Sarasota, West Palm Beach, Miami, Orlando, and Jacksonville for your convenience.

 “Until someone experiences “wrongful termination”, the trauma will is beyond description.
 I found myself the victim of such in 2015.
 I contacted multiple law firms in the Tampa area and found Wenzel Fenton and Cabbassa, PA to be the most thorough and experienced team.
 I had the pleasure of being represented by Attorney Chris Saba.
 He maintained communication throughout the process, which resulted in a favorable outcome for me.
 I highly recommend Wenzel, Fenton and Cabassa and Attorney Chris Saba.”